ADHD and DoDMERB Waiver: The Complete Parent Guide

 All accommodations must end: extended test time (classroom and standardized), preferential seating, reduced homework, and any other modifications.

-If your student took SAT or ACT with extended time, the College Board has this on record.
+If your student took the SAT or ACT with extended time, the College Board has this on record.
 Future tests must be taken without accommodations.
 Consider retaking if early scores used extended time.

-IEP Termination Process
+IEP Termination

 IEP termination is more complex than 504 removal.
 It requires a formal meeting with the school team and documentation that your student can succeed in general education without support.
+Follow the same documentation principles.
+Get the termination in writing.

-Step 5: Build Academic Proof Without Medication
+Step 5: Building Academic Proof: Every A Without Medication Is Evidence

 Parents often focus intensely on the medication timeline but forget to build positive evidence during that period.
 Arriving at DoDMERB with nothing to show for the medication-free period weakens the waiver case significantly.